-RECEIVED the application made by Enfield Council’s Licensing Authority for review of Premises License LN/201200258 at the premises known as and situated at Montague Supermarket, 171-173 Montagu Road, Edmonton, N18 2NA.
+RECEIVED the application made by the Licensing Authority for a review application (LN/201500123) at the premises known as The Winchmore Public House and situated at 235 Winchmore Hill Road, London, N21 1QA.

 1. The introduction by Ellie Green, Principal Licensing Officer, including:

 a.
 The application was for a review of the premises licence for premises known as ‘The Winchmore’ situated at 235 Winchmore Hill Road, N21 1QA.

 b.
 The premises have held various premises licences over the years and has had a history of note as detailed from page 1 of the report.